Tree Canopy Target

 Will the city give residents or developers incentives to plant back yard trees?

-Peter van Driel asked over 2 years ago
+Peter van Driel asked about 3 years ago

 We currently have a private tree planting partnership with REEP where the City subsidizes the cost of planting trees on private properties (https://reepgreen.ca/trees/).
 We welcome input and ideas on these types of initiatives going forward and have dedicated a question in this survey on this particular subject.
 Thanks for your question and interest in Kitchener's Tree Canopy.